Lessons From Stewart-Haas On Building a Social & Content

 I believe one of the biggest challenges for digital and content teams moving forward is figuring out the balance between quality versus quality, imperfect versus perfect, and nimble versus work that requires editors to dive deep.
 We live in a space where creative capabilities have become next-level, the world moves fast, and sports, more than most industries, require more volume.

 But I think we have gotten caught up in the wrong things in the creative arms race in many ways.
 Teams don’t need SportsCenter-level studio sets or 20-person production shoots to do great work.
 We don’t have to sweat the tiny details, fuss over edits that don’t matter, and try to perfect everything about a video.
-The reality is that to get our audience’s attention truly, we have to evoke something in them — and that doesn’t come from an elaborate production.
+The reality is that to truly get our audience’s attention, we have to evoke something in them — and that doesn’t come from an elaborate production.
 It comes from a strong idea, narrative, and solid execution.
 It’s a realization that the most compelling content—the ideas that stir emotions and forge connections—transcends the obsession with perfection and broadcast-level production.

 Understanding The Power of Access.